DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - Added an automatic stereo crosshair
 - Added an automatic/manual crosshair toggle
 - Added a static HUD depth adjustment
-- Minimap pinned at screen depth
+- Added a 3D HUD depth bias
-- Profile dialogs capped no closer than screen depth
+- Adjusted lens grit depth
 - Work in progress to synchronise falling leaves between each eye (see below)
 - Fixed the "strange blue glitch" at light volume boundaries
 - Targetting lines